A Motorcycle Moving Forward Is Like Motorcycle Marketing Moving a Biker Company Forward.

 Biker Business’s Email Accounts

 Another security tip on our checklist concerns emails.
 Your company should limit the number of email addresses you use.
-By this, I mean only the people working for your company should have business emails.
+By this, I mean only people working for your company should have business email addresses.

 Consequently, friends, family, etc., should NOT have a company email address.
-Yes, it might be cool or fun for these people to have an email with the domain @YourBikerSitesName.com email.
+Yes, it might be cool or fun for these people to have an email with the domain @YourBikerSitesName.com.
 But it is an unnecessary safety risk.

 Of course, it is not because your family or friends will try to breach your site or assets.
-Instead, the emails they send or open might have security risks.
+Instead, the emails they send or receive may pose security risks.

 Besides, not all your friends and family are up to speed on internet security.
-Even if they are, every device they access their email through is another device that can cause a breach.
-Every email they write or open potentially risks your online assets’ safety.
+Even if they are, every device they use to access their email is another potential breach point.

 Also, with the necessary @YourBikerSitesName.com email accounts (for owners, employees, contractors, etc.), only business emails should be sent or received.
-If not, every additional email sent or opened is a safety risk for your company’s website and online assets.
-Subsequently, it is best to have your business email and non-business email.
+If not, every additional email sent or opened poses a security risk to your company’s website and online assets.
+Subsequently, it is best to have separate business and non-business email addresses.

 Access & Permissions

 In addition, you want to limit access to all your business’s online assets (website, social media, etc.).
-And it would help if you did this for anyone who isn’t critical to the day-to-day operations of your business.
+And it would help if you did this for anyone who isn’t critical to your business’s day-to-day operations.

 Next, for those remaining people, limit their administrative privileges to only those they need.
 Here are a couple of reasons:

-• You don’t want them to change a security setting accidentally.
+• You don’t want them to accidentally change a security setting.

 • Also, you don’t want them making other types of accidental changes.
 For instance, you don’t want your automatic backups, necessary functionality, etc., turned off.